oborys/webex_roullete/README.md

                     },
                     {
                         "type": "TextBlock",
                         "text": "Select a date to book the workplace.
-If limit will be exceeded, you receive a corresponding message", "wrap": true
+If the limit is exceeded, you receive a corresponding message", "wrap": true
                     },
                     {